Disability Insurance

 If your client loses income for an extended period, how will that time gap affect their home, their family and their savings and retirement?
 Without a plan or disability insurance product, a family could lose their home and put a strain on their budget to make ends meet.
 Some people think of disability insurance as “paycheck protection.”
 AIP Marketing Alliance has disability insurance carriers available for your agents and clients who are looking for the protection of disability insurance.

-What are the chances that your clients get disabled?
-The Social Security Administration reports that 1 in 4 adults will become disabled before reaching age 67.
-To many that may seem unlikely, however, it’s better to protect your income now than risk a financially insecure future.
+What are the chances that your clients will get disabled?
+The Social Security Administration reports that about 1 in 4 of today’s 20-year-olds will become disabled before they reach the normal retirement age.
+To some, that may seem unlikely, however, it’s better to protect your income now than risk a financially insecure future.

 Accidents are not the usual culprit for disability.
-Back injuries, cancer, heart disease and other illnesses cause a major of long-term absences.
+Back injuries, cancer, heart disease, and other illnesses cause a majority of long-term absences.

 What is Disability Insurance?